Our Community Funds and Sponsorships

-Iberdrola Australia will establish a long-term Community Benefit Fund (CBF) on behalf of Cherry Tree Wind Farm owner John Laing Group.
+Iberdrola Australia has established a long-term Community Benefit Fund (CBF) on behalf of Cherry Tree Wind Farm owner First Sentier Investors.
 This commitment will ensure that $25,000 is made available to the local community each year, for the first 25 years of the operation of the wind farm.
-Details of the process to apply for the CBF will be made available in the first half of 2020 and applications will open once the wind farm construction is complete and the wind farm has moved into its operations phase.
+Details of the process to apply for the CBF will be made available in the first half of 2021 and applications will open July/August 2021.

-Cherry Tree Wind farm Community Benefit Fund for 2020 is now open.
+Cherry Tree Wind Farm Community Benefit Fund for 2021 is now open.
 Applications can be made using the Application form here.
 Applicants should read and ensure all applications comply with the CBF Guidelines here.

-Applications should be emailed to firstname.lastname@example.org by no later than 5pm on 31 October 2020 (note: applications received after this date unfortunately will not be registered and accepted).
+Applications should be emailed to email@example.com by no later than 5pm on 31 October 2021 (note: applications received after this date may not be registered and accepted).

 Iberdrola Australia contributes $45,000 each year to the Lake Bonney Wind Farm Community Fund.
 The Community Fund Committee reviews and approves fund applications four times a year.

 In addition to our specific wind farm Community Funds, Iberdrola Australia considers applications for sponsorships from our broader communities.